-Jacob Sheffield has been named as the new Head Football Coach at High Point Central High School
+Jacob Sheffield has been named as the new Head Football Coach at High Point Central High School:Update on all of the High School Football Coaches in Guilford County

-Coach Jacob Sheffield is the new head football coach at High Point Central High School…He is a former Trinity High School student and a graduate of Appalachian State University…Coach Sheffield will be teaching weightlifting and coaching football at High Point Central High School….Coach Sheffield is a former assistant from Page High School…..
+Coach Jacob Sheffield is the new head football coach at High Point Central High School…He is a former Trinity High School student and a graduate of Appalachian State University…Coach Sheffield will be teaching weightlifting and coaching football at High Point Central High School….Coach Sheffield is a former assistant football coach from Page High School…..

 The announcement of Coach Jacob Sheffield coming to High Point Central from Twitter: